Ultrasone Pro 480I, 580I, 780I, Headphones Review

 I see the Ultrasone 480i as a bit weaker in the overall context.
 Some songs heard during the test run just don’t come across as smoothly here.
 In addition, it has difficulty with some frequencies, especially in the midrange, when it gets a bit full in terms of the instrumentation.

 The German manufacturer Ultrasone is skillfully expanding its repertoire with the three PROi models, 480i, 580i, and 780i.
 The headphones, designed for beginners and climbers, offer a good sound image across the board.
 Thanks to the S-Logic Plus technology, the spatial representation and depth graduation are very successful.
 In a direct comparison, the 580i and 780i are on par, with the 580i having a clearer bass component.
 Overall, the PRO 780i sounds more open and natural.
-The 480i offers a good sound image for around 100 euros but does not close to its two bigger brothers.
+The 480i offers a good sound image but does not close to its two bigger brothers.